JosephTLyons/Resume/README.md

 Remote iOS Developer Intern | July 2019 – Present
 - Refactor existing code to increase future maintainability
 - Responsible for the addition of smaller features
-- Create user interfaces using auto layout
+- Create scalable user interfaces using auto layout
 - Enforce the usage of the MVC development pattern

 *Various Companies* \